If the migration of content from Elvis 4 to Elvis 5 failed for some reason, you can roll back any Elvis 4 files that have moved to Elvis 5.

 This article explains how this is done.

 Step 1.
-Run the Migration tool by entering the following in the command line:
+Open a Terminal, navigate to the folder where the Migration Tool is installed, and run the tool by entering the following in the command line:

 - For Windows: java -jar c:\elvis-migration-tool-x.x.x.jar